 Lenacapavir may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 Keep this medication in the blister packs until ready to take the doses, and out of reach of children.
+If provided in a bottle, keep the desiccant (drying agent) packet in the bottle to keep the tablets dry.
+Do not eat the desiccant packet.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).

 What other information should I know?